Matrix Poincar\'e, \Phi-Sobolev inequalities, and quantum ensembles: Introduction

-where $X\triangleq (X_1,\ldots,X_n)$ denotes an independent random vector; each $X_i$ taking values in the interval $[0,1]$.
+where $X\triangleq (X_1,\ldots,X_n)$ denotes an independent random vector with each $X_i$ taking values in the interval $[0,1]$.
 Our proof, paralleling its classical counterpart, relies on the matrix-valued Efron-Stein inequality (Theorem~\ref{theo:Efron}).
 Both Theorem \ref{theo:Poincare} and Corollary~\ref{coro:Poincare_multi} recover the classical Poincar\'{e} inequality (\ref{eq_classical_poincare}) when the matrix dimension $d=1$.

-We also derive various Poincar\'e inequalities for matrix-valued functions with additional assumptions such as pairwise commutation (Corollary \ref{coro:Poincare_multi}) or Lipschitz functions (Corollary \ref{coro:Poincare_Lipschitz}).
-Finally, we derive a matrix Gaussian Poincar\'e inequality for Gaussian Unitary Ensembles (Theorem~\ref{theo:Gaussian}).
+We also derive Poincar\'e inequalities for matrix-valued functions with additional assumptions of pairwise commutation (Corollary \ref{coro:Poincare_multi}).
+Finally, we derive a matrix Gaussian Poincar\'e inequality for Gaussian unitary ensembles (Theorem~\ref{theo:Gaussian}).

-\item $\mathrm{\Phi}$-Sobolev inequality: We prove a restricted $\mathrm{\Phi}$-Sobolev inequality for matrix-valued functions defined on the Boolean hypercube in Theorem~\ref{theo:Sobolev}, from which we can also extend to a $\mathrm{\Phi}$-Sobolev inequality for Gaussian distributions (Theorem \ref{theo:Sobolev_Gau}).
-Our $\mathrm{\Phi}$-Sobolev inequality is defective (see Remark \ref{remark:LSI} for the discussions of \emph{tight} and \emph{defective} $\Phi$-Sobolev inequalities), but again it recovers the classical $\mathrm{\Phi}$-Sobolev inequality when $d=1$.
-Our proof builds upon a powerful matrix Bonami-Beckner inequality \cite{BRW08}, from which the hypercontractivity inequality for matrix-valued functions on Boolean hypercubes can be obtained.
+\item We prove a $\mathrm{\Phi}$-Sobolev inequality for matrix-valued functions defined on the Boolean hypercube in Theorem~\ref{theo:Sobolev}, from which we can extend to a $\mathrm{\Phi}$-Sobolev inequality for Gaussian distributions (Theorem \ref{theo:Sobolev_Gau}).
+Our $\mathrm{\Phi}$-Sobolev inequality is defective (see Remark \ref{remark:LSI} for a discussion on \emph{tight} and \emph{defective} $\Phi$-Sobolev inequalities), but again it recovers the classical $\mathrm{\Phi}$-Sobolev inequality when $d=1$.
+Our proof builds upon a powerful matrix Bonami-Gross-Beckner inequality \cite{BRW08}, from which the hypercontractivity inequality for matrix-valued functions on Boolean hypercubes can be obtained.
+The matrix log-Sobolev inequalities in Corollaries \ref{coro:Log} and \ref{coro:Log_Gau} follow immediately from Theorems \ref{theo:Sobolev} and \ref{theo:Sobolev_Gau}.